BEN VILLEGAS RANDLE (he/him) is the Artistic Associate at New Conservatory Theatre Center, San Francisco’s premier LGBTQIA theatre for over 40 years.

 In 2023, he directed the second production of Christopher Oscar Peña’s How to Make an American Son at Profile Theatre, in Portland, OR.

-In New York, Ben directed a new re-imagined production of Michael John LaChiusa’s musical Hello Again with four actors, for Drama League’s DirectorFest 2020; a world premiere by Anniello Fontano for NYU/Lee Strasberg Theatre and Film Institute; Clare Baron’s Dance Nation for NYU/Atlantic Acting School, and a virtual film of Lauren Yee’s existential slasher comedy Hookman for Atlantic Training Company; the world premiere of Plover by Ryan Fogarty in the 2018 Samuel French Off-Off-Broadway Short Play Festival, while developing two new plays by Fogarty.
+In New York, Ben directed a newly re-imagined production of Michael John LaChiusa’s musical Hello Again with four actors, for Drama League’s DirectorFest 2020; a world premiere by Anniello Fontano for NYU/Lee Strasberg Theatre and Film Institute; Clare Baron’s Dance Nation for NYU/Atlantic Acting School, and a virtual film of Lauren Yee’s existential slasher comedy Hookman for Atlantic Training Company; the world premiere of Plover by Ryan Fogarty in the 2018 Samuel French Off-Off-Broadway Short Play Festival.
 He was also a 2017-18 Manhattan Theatre Club Directing Fellow.

-In San Francisco, Ben spent four seasons as the first Artistic Associate at New Conservatory Theatre Center, San Francisco’s premier LGBTQIA theatre for almost 40 years, where he directed world premieres of Sagittarius Ponderosa by MJ Kaufman, warplay by JC Lee (Bay Area Theatre Critics Circle Award Nom., Best Director), and Salome, Dance for Me, an original glam rock musical he conceived by rock musician and award-winning cisgender female drag queen trixxie carr, with Robert Mollicone of San Francisco Opera.
+Previously in San Francisco, Ben spent four seasons as the first Artistic Associate at New Conservatory Theatre Center, where he directed world premieres of Sagittarius Ponderosa by MJ Kaufman, warplay by JC Lee (Bay Area Theatre Critics Circle Award Nom., Best Director), and Salome, Dance for Me, an original glam rock musical he conceived by rock musician and award-winning cisgender female drag queen trixxie carr, with Robert Mollicone of San Francisco Opera.

 Other world premieres include Into the Clear Blue Sky by JC Lee (BATCC Nom., Best Director), and The Fisherman’s Wife by Steve Yockey.